 This continent is like no other place in the world, there are so many adventures to be had and places to explore.
-Of course, the first thing that may come to mind is to take a safari, but this isn’t the only amazing thing you can do in Africa.
+Of course, the first thing that may come to mind is to take a safari, but this is not the only amazing thing you can do in Africa.

 From trekking holidays and mountain treks to diving trips, there are so many options for even the most extreme adventure seekers.
 You will see amazing creatures in their natural habitats, meet warm and friendly people and take in scenery that is like nothing you have ever seen before.
 Here is just a taste of what you can do in Africa on a trekking adventure holiday.